DomDevs2000/React-NextJS-Personal-Website/posts/how-to-add-a-searchbar.md

 ### Step 5 Data!

-Next we need some data that we want to search against.
-In this example we will be using an array of countries.
+Next, we need some data that we want to search against.
+In this example, we will be using an array of countries.
 To do this we will create a variable inside the component:

 ```